 Best Robotic Pool Cleaners for Leaves

 #1.
-Winner: Polaris 9650iQ Sport Robotic Cleaner, Automatic Vacuum for InGround Pools
+Winner: Polaris 9650iQ or 9550 Sport Robotic Cleaner, Automatic Vacuum for InGround Pools

 Polaris 9650iQ SmartPhone-enabled, intelligent robotic pool cleaner dominates the market of automatic pool cleaners thanks to its superior features.
 Even the experts at PCMag agree.